 History of Sleep Awareness Week

 Sleep loss is a big public safety hazard every day on the road.
 Drowsiness has the ability to slow reaction time as much as driving drunk.
-The National Highway Traffic Safety Administration estimates that fatigue is a cause in 100,000 auto crashes and 1,550 crash-related deaths a year in the U.S.
+The National Highway Traffic Safety Administration estimates that fatigue is a cause of 100,000 auto crashes and 1,550 crash-related deaths a year in the U.S.

 Studies show that sleep loss and poor-quality sleep also lead to accidents and injuries on the job.
 In one study, workers who complained about excessive daytime sleepiness had significantly more work accidents, particularly repeated work accidents.
 They also had more sick days per accident.
 It also plays a critical role in thinking and learning.
 Lack of sleep impairs attention, alertness, concentration, reasoning, problem-solving, and makes it more difficult to learn.